 Grades.
 Instructors are required to report grades for students enrolled for credit.
 A chart at the end of this chapter shows the grades and their value.
 Grades range from A through F. Plus and minus may be attached to any grade except F.

-Students who withdraw from a course while passing will have WP recorded.
 A student may be expelled from a course.
 In this event, X is recorded on the permanent record.
 Students receiving an F, WP, WI, WL, W, or X receive no credit for the course.